safnect-wallet/blockchain-assets/README.md

 # blockchain-assets

+As a cold wallet WebView resource, it provides mnemonics and on-chain operation-related calling methods for the native side.

-Safnect wallet multi-chain sdk, supports bitcoin, ethereum, solana, cosmos, etc, tron...
+Safnect wallet multi-chain sdk, supports Bitcoin, Ethereum, Solana, Cosmos, Etc, Tron...